dzirbel/compose-material-context-menu/README.md

 ### Known issues

-- **Important**: Menus are immediately closed if a menu group item is clicked.
-I don't recommend using groups until this issue is fixed.
 - Dropdown height extends slightly beyond the window size if the menu is larger than the window.

 ### Usage